fullproxylabs/bigpy/README.md

 # BigPy

-A Python Library designed to interact with iControl REST API and provide OOP principles to access various F5 Objects
+A Python Library designed to interact with iControl REST API and provide OOP principles to access various F5 Objects.

+Currently only supports viewing attributes.

 ## Features